catalyzeio/stratum-docs/networks.md

 ---
-title: Catalyze Network Addresses
+title: Datica Network Addresses
 category: security
-summary: List of Catalyze Networks
+summary: List of Datica Networks
 ---

-## Catalyze Stratum Platform IP Addresses
+## Datica Compliant Cloud Platform IP Addresses

-Below is a list of network gateway addresses used by the Catalyze Stratum Platform for outgoing communications.
+Below is a list of network gateway addresses used by the Datica Compliant Cloud Platform for outgoing communications.
 If you need to have traffic whitelisted by a partner or customer for you to send traffic to them, these are the appropriate IPs to give.

 | Pod Name | IP Addresses |
 |-------|--------|